 If you're looking for a unique gift for the ultimate car lover this holiday season, how about the chance at winning one of 36 Chevrolet Corvettes being raffled off for a good cause.

 Peter Max became a household name among car enthusiasts when his collection of 36 Corvettes was found wasting away in a New York parking garage.
-The collection eventually sold to the current owners who created Corvette Heroes as a way to raffle off all 36 cars to benefit the National Guard Educational Foundation.
+The collection eventually sold to the current owners, who created Corvette Heroes as a way to raffle off all of the cars to benefit the National Guard Educational Foundation (NGEF).

 URL copied to clipboard